DERHAEUPTLING/contao-lazy-images/README.md

 Lazyloading images improves the website performance.
 Images no longer block the window.onload event. <br>
 Visible images in the viewport are loaded first and therefore faster.

-To prevent the website reflow whenever an image is loaded a the placeholder protects the place the image would take.
+To prevent the website reflow whenever an image is loaded a the configurable placeholder protects the place the image would take.

 Several options are available in the generic contao settings:
 * Transparent placeholder <br/>